we-sh/42sh/README.md

 The rule use ```gcc -MM```, because of it, the static header should be quoted (```#include "libft.h"```) and not ```#include <libft.h>```.

 ### Git workflow
-The is the basic git workflow to work on the 42sh repository :
+The is the basic git workflow to work on the weSH repository :

 + setup the repository
 ```